Can I migrate from Technical Intern Training to Specified Skills? Introducing the conditions and migration methods

 Higher wages

-By transitioning from technical intern training to Specified Skills, you can enjoy the benefits of being able to work in Japan for a longer period of time and receiving higher wages.
+Transitioning from Technical Intern Training to Specified Skills can benefit from being able to work in Japan for longer periods of time and increasing wages.

-To transition, you must have successfully completed Technical Intern Training (ii).
+To migrate, you must have completed Technical Intern Training (ii) in good standing.

-The procedure will be carried out by the company you work for (host organization).
+The procedure is carried out by the company you work for (Accepting Organizations).

-Please have your company submit the necessary documents to the Regional Immigration Bureau.
+Please ask the company to submit the necessary documents to Regional Immigration Services Bureau.

 About us, JAC